-Best 8 RV Generators
+Best Portable RV Generators

-RV Generators are great whether you have a small camper for casual weekend camping or a luxurious RV for more extended trips, your RV generator is what makes your RV the self-contained home on wheels.
+Portable RV Generators are great whether you have a small camper for casual weekend camping or a luxurious RV for more extended trips, your RV generator is what makes your RV the self-contained home on wheels.
 The two primary purposes of RV generator are for direct plug-ins for 120v AC power outlets and for storing energy within your RV battery.

 The 120v AC power outlets will give your RV abundant amounts of energy.
 However, expending so much energy will likely result in a more significant loss of fuel.
 The second purpose of storing energy within your RV battery is a much more efficient option.